Deity yoga: Yoga with signs

 Here, "signs" or "supports" refers to ritual acts, visualized images, mantras, and mudras.
 There are two main forms of deity yoga visualization: front and self generation.

 "Front-generation" is when the deity is visualized in the space in front of oneself.
 First, the deity's residence may be visualized and then the deity is invited to come, which is imagined as appearing in front of the meditator.
 Sometimes the deity is imagined as just a moon disk, or the seed syllable of the deity, at other times, the full form of the deity may be visualized.
 Then the yogi takes refuge, generates bodhicitta, offers prayers, praises, and offerings like water and food (real or imagined), confesses their misdeeds, takes vows and so forth.
 Then one may meditate by reciting mantras (while focusing on visualized letters at the deity's heart).
 Mudras (hand seals) may also be included.
-One may also cultivate the four immesurables.
+One may also cultivate the four immeasurables.
 One also meditates on the emptiness of the deity's form.
 This approach is considered less advanced and thus it is safer.
 Front generation as a main practice is more common in the lower tantras.

 "Self-generation" is the practice in which one imagines oneself as the deity.
 This is held to be more advanced and accompanied by a degree of spiritual risk.
 To practice this, one must first meditate on emptiness and establish the view realizing emptiness (or at least a similitude of emptiness).
 Then one imagines the deity arising (often out of bright seed syllables resting on a moon disc or a lotus) and repeats the deity's mantra (which can be done orally or mentally).
-During deity yoga, one may also perform various mudras (hand seals) depending on the type of sadhana (practice) on is doing.
+During deity yoga, one may also perform various mudras (hand seals) depending on the type of sadhana (practice) one is doing.
 Whatever the case, the initial goal in generation stage practice is the clear appearance of the visualization in a non-artificial, natural way.

 In more advanced practices, the deity often appears together with their mandala (which includes numerous other deities in it) and the practitioner visualizes themselves (and their actions and thoughts) as the deity and their environment as the mandala.
 In some sadhanas, one also visualizes one's body as the mandala, filled with deities.

 Front and self generation are often actually combined with each other in a single practice.
 For example, one may first perform front visualization, and then self visualization.
 Then one may have the front visualized deity merge with oneself as deity.

 To improve one's visualization, one may systematically focus on each part of the deity (face, hand, etc.) and correct their appearance.
 Another method is that of stabilizing the mind by holding the breath and making an effort to focus on the image.
 Then one relaxes on the exhale.
 One may take breaks from the visualization by just reciting mantra.

 Regarding the recitation of mantra during the visualization process, there are many ways it can be done, such as: